nateloeffel/operagx-nitro-generator/README.md

 Links will be output to 'links.txt'.

 # Changing Output Count
-QUANTITY constant in main.py can be changed to desired number of links.
+DESIRED_LINKS_NUM constant in main.py can be changed to desired number of links.